boris-kz/CogAlg/README.md

 Another technique similar to mine is hierarchical clustering.
 But conventional clustering defines match as inverted difference between inputs.
 This is the opposite of ANN, which computes match but not coincident difference.
 And it’s also wrong: match is a common subset of comparands, distinct from and complementary to the difference between them.
 Both should be computed, because each has independent predictive value.

 *Some readers dismiss this outline as generalities, which lack a direct connection to my code.
 But I don’t see a disconnect, beyond simple adaptation to 2D or 3D format of the input.
 Please enlighten me, I will owe you big time.
 Of course, current code only covers first-level processing, but higher levels will be incremental in nature.
 Others complain about lack of math, but CogAlg must be selectively incremental, and complex math is not.
-For the same reason, there is no pseudocode: incremental means that low-level code must generate "architecture" from the input.*
+For the same reason, I have no pseudo code: incremental means that low-level code must generate and reform "architecture" from the input.*